 Cut the first shoot you see.
 Train your eyes to look for two leaves and a growing top.
 I cut shoots as short as 2?
 Or as long as 9?
 And have them all rooted in the same time frame.
 After you’ve got a good top with two leaves cut, insert its stem into the first Rockwool cube hole, starting at the top of the left hand corner, just like reading a book.
 Gently close the Rockwool around the freshly cut stem with your stick.
 This will prevent the cutting from drying out and it also gives mechanical stability to the rootless little cutting.

 After you’ve got 50 clones, or you’ve run out of moms to cut, cover the tray with a clear tall dome with a few breather holes cut in the top, then place it on a heat mat in a nice safe location.
 Two of these trays fit perfectly side by side under a 4?
 2-tube fluorescent shop light.
-They don?t need any more light than this for the first week.
+They don’t need any more light than this for the first week.
 After a week you can remove the dome, then double the light by either moving it closer to the trays, or switching to a 4-tube light.
 (Or go for broke and throw them under a 400-watt metal halide lamp like I did.)
 Keep the light on for 18 to 24 hours a day.

 Two or three days after you’ve cut your clones, you can remove the dome lid for a few minutes every day.
 Cut larger holes in the top and bottom of the lid.
 They shouldn’t need any water for five to six days unless it is extremely hot and dry where you live.
 Lift the whole tray every day and you’ll notice when it feels light and looks dry; this is good because if you keep it too wet it takes longer for roots to form.
 You can add plain water at a pH of 5.6-5.8 if necessary.

 Within two weeks you’ll see little white roots busting Out of the bottom of the root cubes.
-You may now give them a light feeding with an organic bloom formula.
+You may now give them a light feeding with an organic bloom formula with cbd benefits.
 I’ve found that a small dose of bloom food will increase the root development.
 They can then be separated and planted into the next larger sized Rockwool cube/slab for your hydroponics setup, or placed directly into an Aeroponics or coco coir system or, like shown here, planted directly into 16 ounce plastic drinking cups filled with Sunshine Mix #4 soilless medium, with a hole drilled in the bottom.
 When transplanted, its time to start your vegetative feeding program.